Hurricane Fiona makes landfall on Puerto Rico, knocking out power to island | Science-Environment

 Hurricane Fiona makes landfall on Puerto Rico, knocking out power to island

-The entire island of Puerto Rico was without power on Sunday as Hurricane Fiona made landfall causing severe flooding and landslides before barreling toward the Dominican Republic, a government agency said.
+Most of the island of Puerto Rico was without power on Sunday as Hurricane Fiona made landfall, causing severe flooding and landslides before barreling toward the Dominican Republic, a government agency said.

-The entire island of Puerto Rico was without power on Sunday as Hurricane Fiona made landfall causing severe flooding and landslides before barreling toward the Dominican Republic, a government agency said.
+Most of the island of Puerto Rico was without power on Sunday as Hurricane Fiona made landfall, causing severe flooding and landslides before barreling toward the Dominican Republic, a government agency said.
 The center of the storm made landfall on the southwestern coast of Puerto Rico near Punta Tocon at 3:20 p.m.
-ET (1920 GMT) with maximum sustained winds of about 85 miles per hour (140 kilometers per hour), clearing the threshold for a Category 1 hurricane, the National Hurricane Center said.
+ET (1920 GMT) with maximum sustained winds of about 85 miles (140 kilometers) per hour, clearing the threshold for a Category 1 hurricane, the National Hurricane Center said.

 The NHC said the storm was causing "catastrophic flooding" by early Sunday evening.
-Electricity was out across the island of 3.3 million people, LUMA Energy, operator of the island's grid and the Puerto Rico power authority said in a statement.
-LUMA said restoring power fully could take several days.
+Electricity was initially completely out across the island of 3.3 million people, said LUMA Energy, operator of the island's grid, and the Puerto Rico power authority, on Sunday afternoon.
+That night officials said some power had begun to be restored, but reconnecting the whole island would take several days.

+At a press conference in the capital San Juan on Sunday night, LUMA spokesman Abner Gomez said the entire electrical system had first been shut down to protect its infrastructure.
+Some power was being restored with priority being given to hospitals and other critical community services, he said.
+"This has been catastrophic," Puerto Rico Governor Pedro Pierluisi said at the news conference.
+"We are responding to the emergency as weather conditions permit."

-Authorities have opened more than 100 shelters and closed beaches and casinos, and residents were urged to seek shelter.
-There has been one death reported so far tied to Fiona, in the French Caribbean island of Guadeloupe.
-Authorities said one man was found dead on Saturday after his house was swept away by floods there.
+One death tied to Fiona has been reported so far, in the French Caribbean island of Guadeloupe.
+Authorities said one man was found dead on Saturday after his house was swept away by floods.
 France will recognize a state of natural disaster for Guadeloupe, President Emmanuel Macron said on Twitter on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)